Modal Alternatives

 When to stay with Modal

-Stay with Modal if your serverless GPU functions, container snapshotting, and auto-scaling cold-start workflow are deeply wired into production, your team values the Pythonic developer ergonomics, or your $30 free credits cover real workloads.
-The picks below address model-API marketplaces with serverless inference, hosted open-source model APIs, dedicated GPU instances at lower hourly rates, Kubernetes-native bare-metal capacity, decentralized GPU bidding, and community spot-tier pricing.
+Stay with Modal if your serverless GPU functions, container snapshotting, and auto-scaling cold-start workflow are deeply wired into production, your team values the Pythonic developer ergonomics, or your $30 monthly free credits cover real workloads.
+The picks below address dedicated GPU rentals at the cheapest available rates, hosted model marketplaces with zero infrastructure setup, hosted open-source model APIs with per-token pricing, and two-tier secure-plus-community spot pricing.

 5 Alternatives to Modal